Thomas Colyear, 4th Earl of Portmore

 Thomas Charles Colyear, 4th Earl of Portmore (27 March 1772 – 18 January 1835), styled Viscount Milsington from 1785 until 1823, was a British landowner and politician.

 Early life

 Lord Portmore was the son of William Colyear, 3rd Earl of Portmore and Lady Mary Leslie (1753–1799), second daughter of the 10th Earl of Rothes.

 Career

 Lord Milsington was an English amateur cricketer who made three known appearances in first-class cricket matches from 1792 to 1793.
 He was mainly associated with Hampshire and was an early member of Marylebone Cricket Club.

 Political career

 Lord Portmore was a Member of Parliament (MP) for the borough of Boston in Lincolnshire from 1796 to 1802.

-He succeeded to his father's titles upon his death in 1823.

 Personal life

 He was married twice; in 1793 he married Lady Mary Elizabeth Bertie (d.
 1797), daughter of Brownlow Bertie, 5th Duke of Ancaster and Kesteven, by whom he had a son: